sarnobat/linux_kernel/README.md

 Kernel boot parameters: start_qemu.sh

 Unfortunately you can't put a prink statement in head64.c.
-It will change the size of it, corrupting the instructions in the boot sector.
+It will change the size of it, corrupting the instructions in the boot sector. (but you can read about it in the "jump to main" section here: https://0xax.gitbooks.io/linux-insides/content/Booting/linux-bootstrap-1.html )
 ```
 ./buildroot_output/build/linux-5.4.58/arch/x86/kernel/head64.c:	start_kernel();
 ```